-Case Study: Polhemus FastSCAN™ used in The Lord of the Rings!
+Case Study: Polhemus FastSCAN used in The Lord of the Rings Motion Picture

-"The scanner was extremely successful in capturing minute detail," [creature creator Richard] Taylor elaborated.
-"To facilitate this high-end scanning, we created very large-scale scannable maquettes for some of the creatures - five to six feet tall, in some cases - with no metal in them, because that negatively affected the scanning process.
+"The scanner was extremely successful in capturing minute detail," creature creator, Richard Taylor, elaborated.
+"To facilitate this high-end scanning, we created very large-scale scannable maquettes for some of the creatures, up to six-feet tall, in some cases."

 Extracted with permission from "Ring Masters", by Jody Duncan.